 For minor offenses, more often than not, the state will allow your child to go home with you.
 Otherwise, a detention hearing will be held within one to two working days after your child was taken into custody.
 If all goes well, it is at that hearing that we can have your child put into your custody.
 For most serious crimes, the court will not release your child.
 The determination of the court regarding releasing your child is decided on a case by case basis and as your attorney; we will let you know how things look based on your child’s specific case.

 Will Being Arrested For a Juvenile Offense in Houston Affect My Child’s Future?

-If you have a juvenile charged with possession of marijuana, a juvenile charged with DWI, a juvenile charged with theft, or other juvenile offenses, call us to begin the damage control process.
+If you have a juvenile charged with possession of marijuana, charged with DWI, charged with theft, or other offenses, call us to begin the damage control process.
 We understand that a conviction has the potential to cause permanent damage to any child’s record and are sensitive to these sorts of issues.
 Don’t fall for false promises.
 Go with an attorney that knows how to make the system work for you and not against you.

 If your child has a previous conviction from a juvenile offense, sealing or expungement may be an option to better your child’s future.